oozcitak/xmlbuilder2/docs/pages/serialization.md

 In addition to `format` there are a number of settings for customizing the output of serializers.

+* `wellFormed` - Ensures that the document adheres to the syntax rules specified by the XML specification.
+If this flag is set and the document is not well-formed errors will be thrown.
+Defaults to `false`.
 * `format` - Output format.
 Either `"object"`, `"xml"`, `"json"` or `"map"`.
 Defaults to `"xml"`.
 * `headless` - Suppresses the XML declaration from the output.
 Defaults to `false`.
 * `prettyPrint` - Pretty-prints the XML tree.
 Defaults to `false`.